PRECIOUS-Gold dips as stocks, dollar firm ahead of U.S. election outcome

 By Swati Verma

-BENGALURU, Nov 6 (Reuters) - Gold fell on Tuesday as U.S. equities and the dollar firmed ahead of the outcome of U.S. congressional elections, denting the precious metal’s appeal.
+BENGALURU, Nov 6 (Reuters) - Gold fell on Tuesday as U.S. equities and the dollar firmed ahead of the outcome of congressional elections in the United States, denting the precious metal’s appeal.

 “It seems that the equity markets are doing pretty well ahead of the results of the elections.
 Unless we see any surprises in the elections gold will continue to stay range bound between $1,215 and $1,235,” said Walter Pehowich, executive vice president of investment services at Dillon Gage Metals.